letscodedanish/aetos/README.md

-# Aetose Website
+# Aetos AI Website

-A React application that showcases the Aetose company website with a modern and responsive design.
+A React application that showcases the Aetos AI company website with a modern and responsive design.

 ## Features